Canadians must pay 30% of healthcare costs directly from their own pockets.

 Psychological care is also not covered or severely limited in scope.
 This creates a huge burden on society by forcing patients to pay out of pocket or through a third party insurance plan.
 In June of 2021 when this article was updated, Canadians aged 15-24 are reporting staggering declines in their mental health in the wake of the Covid 19 pandemic.

 Canada's Medicare does not pay for prescription drugs if they are administered out of a hospital setting.
 If you're hospitalized, you may receive medication in the hospital free of charge.
 If you go to an outpatient facility and a doctor prescribes you medication, you must pay out of pocket.

-Additionally, podiatry, wheelchairs, prosthetic limbs, and chiropractic care are not covered under Medicare.
+Additionally, podiatry, wheelchairs, prosthetic limbs, and chiropractic care are not covered under provincial health care plans.
 Some private insurance policies may cover, or help you cover, the cost of these services.

 Many Canadians are surprised to learn that ambulance and emergency services are not totally free.
 For many, private insurance helps bridge that gap.
 Private insurance typically covers transport by air, sea or land.

 Medicare does not pay for ambulance rides unless it is to transport patients from one hospital to another.
 Some provinces do limit the amount of money the hospital can charge the patient for the ambulance ride.
 Others, however, are uncapped.
 This can mean it can be very expensive to ensure emergency services save your life.